BeAPI/bea-media-analytics/readme.txt

 This plugin is only maintained, which means we do not guarantee some free support.
 Consider reporting an [issue](https://github.com/BeAPI/bea-media-analytics/issues) and be patient.

+To facilitate the process of submitting an issue and quicker answer, we only use Github, so don't use WP.Org support, it will not be considered.

 == Installation ==

 At plugin activation, a single event will be added in order to index your contents.
 It generally takes 10-15 min to do so.